 Once applied, the caulking will need to cure.
 Check the label for the specific curing time for the glue you selected.

 If possible, set the wedging table where you want it before mixing and pouring the plaster.
 If your wedging table will be in an area where clay is being worked or in an area you don't want forever messed up, mix and pour the plaster into the table outside.

 - Have a minimum of two clean buckets.
 One to mix the plaster in, and one for you to rinse your hands in.
 Line the rinse bucket with a trash bag prior to filling with water.

 - Only use fresh plaster.
 Do not use old plaster, as it will have lumps in it which makes it unusable.

 - Only use drinkable tap water or distilled water to avoid adverse chemical reactions.
 Water must be about 70 F/21 C for optimum setting time.

 - Weigh out everything and make all calculations before beginning the mixing.
 More on that below.

 - Sift plaster into the water slowly.
 Do not dump plaster in.

-- Allow plaster to soak 1-2 minutes before you begin stirring it.
+- Allow the plaster to soak for one to two minutes before you begin stirring it.
 Use your hand to stir it gently (don't create air bubbles) and break up any lumps.